-Both MIRR forms are required for most contracts for supplies and services.
+Both MIRR Forms - DD Form 250 and DD Form 250-1 - are required for most contracts for supplies and services.
 DoD contractors are required to complete the appropriate forms with every service submission to the government if the current contract includes a DFARS Clause 252.246-7000.

-MIRP forms document the inspection, acceptance, receipt, and delivery of services or product.
+MIRP Forms document the inspection, acceptance, receipt, and delivery of services or products.
 Contractors must notify their quality inspectors or contract administrators when ready to complete an inspection.
 The government-required notifications should be no less than two workdays and more than seven workdays in advance.
 Failure to notify the government and undergo quality inspection may result in failure to ship within the contractual deadlines.
-Invoices for payment may be submitted strictly after a successful quality inspection.
+Invoices for payment may be submitted strictly after successful quality inspection.